Clarion Stones

 like knowledge upon learning

-the standing stones of peace
+these standing stones of peace

-hear — they call across the ages
+hear them call across the ages

 and beckon us to rise

-come forth to a new dream
+to envision a new dream

-let fear and hatred cease
+to let fear and hatred cease

 rob kistner © 2010